-Biopolymers and Bioplastics-2017 is an event delivering the concept of biobased world across the globe.
+Biopolymers conferences and Bioplastics 2018 is an event delivering the concept of biobased world across the globe.
 In the present world where the use of conventional plastics, the consequences of plastic products use and the waste management of these products when they become waste, is a current and pressing issue.
 Concerns focus on the potential impact of conventional plastics they cause to the environment.

 Importance & Scope: